jawah/niquests/docs/index.rst

 **Niquests** is an elegant and simple HTTP library for Python, built for human beings.
 It is designed to be a drop-in replacement for **Requests** that is no longer under feature freeze.

+Supports HTTP/1.1, HTTP/2 and HTTP/3 out-of-the-box without breaking a sweat!

 -------------------